 - providing adequate facilities or products (such as hand sanitiser, where available) to allow employees to maintain good hygiene practices

 - providing appropriate personal protective equipment, including information or training on why the equipment is required and how to safely use it

-- where possible, avoiding shared use of phones, desks, offices, or other work tools and equipment
+- avoiding shared use of phones, desks, offices, or other work tools and equipment

 - developing an infection control policy

-- where possible avoiding face to face meetings by using other methods of communication, such as phone or videoconferences
+- avoiding face to face meetings by using other methods of communication such as phone or videoconferences

-- ensuring employees understand when to stay away from the workplace and advising them of the requirement to self-isolate at home for 14 days if:
+- ensuring employees understand when to stay away from the workplace such as when:

-- they have been in contact with confirmed cases of coronavirus
+- they have been in contact with confirmed cases of COVID-19

-Everyone in the workplace should practice good hygiene by:
+Everyone in the workplace should practise good hygiene by: